 When loading the sample scene you’re presented with a dialog directly in front of the camera.
 This dialog demonstrates two concepts, the Level Loading Example and the OVROverlay vs. Application Render Comparison.

 The Level Loading Example demonstrates how to render cubemap and text layers that can be used for a more comfortable loading experience by allowing free head movement while the app’s main thread is blocked.

 The OVROverlay vs. Application Render Comparison demonstrates rendering the same content (a identical set of Quads) to OVROverlay layers and directly to the eye buffer.
 On mobile devices you’ll also see the option to load an OVROverlay cylinder layer.

 The goal of this topic is to help you understand the basic implementation and expression of various OVROverlay layers, as well as the difference between rendering to a compositor layer vs directly to an eye buffer.
-You can also use this sample scene as a starting point for your own experimentation of application.
+You can also use this sample scene as a starting point for your own application.

 OVROverlaySample.cs - The

 OVROverlaySample.cs script controls the sample app.
 Annotations are provided in the C# file that describe the components of the script.